-Students back in class at Ohio State as investigators search for motive in knife attack
+Investigators: Ohio State attacker inspired by ISIS

 Some students piled chairs against a door to block him from getting in as they awaited word on the attacker's movements.

-"I think this is some type of terrorist attack," said one caller, according to CNN affiliate WCMH.
-"Because the guy ran a car through a crowd of students.
-The guy did it purposefully."

-About 90 minutes after the first call came in, the lockdown was lifted, Drake said.

-Students had just returned to class Monday after Thanksgiving break -- and after the OSU football team's big win Saturday over the school's biggest rival, the University of Michigan.
+Students had just returned to class Monday after Thanksgiving break -- and after the Ohio State football team's big win Saturday over the school's biggest rival, the University of Michigan.

-Overall, it was "one of those days you're grateful for good training and great people across the board," Columbus Mayor Andrew Ginther said.

 In a news conference Monday, Drake cautioned against jumping to conclusions when asked if the incident was terror-related or had anything to do with Ohio's Somali community, the second-largest in the country.